 Trial for man accused of killing Muslim family in London, Ont. moved to Windsor

-The trial of the man convicted in killing a Muslim family in London will be heard in Windsor.
+The trial of the man accused of killing a Muslim family in London will be heard in Windsor.

 As previously reported, the change of venue was granted in July 2022 but a location had not been announced.